hyperledger-archives/transact/docs/source/sabre_transaction_family.rst

   }

 If the contract registry does not exist, the transaction is invalid.
-If the transaction signer is not an owner or the contract registry has any number of versions, the transaction is invalid.
+If the transaction signer is not an owner or does not have their public key in ``sawtooth.swa.administrators`` or the contract registry has any number of versions, the transaction is invalid.

 The contract registry is deleted.